-Submit PDF files on a flash drive or by email to: info@ria.sc.gov Projects submitted, but not funded in Round 1, may be considered in Round 2 upon written request by the chief executive official of the applicant.
+Email PDF files to:

+Projects submitted, but not funded in Round 1, may be considered in Round 2 upon written request by the chief executive official of the applicant.
 Applicants may also request technical assistance and will have the opportunity to improve the competitiveness of the project by submitting a revised application for consideration in Round 2.